 Creating an options contract that results in profit is crucial to profit from a derivative market.
-The straddle option strategy is one of the most popular trading strategies in the derivative market.
+The straddle option strategy is one of the most popular option trading strategies in the derivative market.
 It involves purchasing or selling both the call option and put option simultaneously using this same strike price and expiration day for any underlying asset.
 Let's understand this straddle strategy in options trading in detail and learn how to use the best options strategy for trading.

 The straddle options trading strategy is one of the least sophisticated strategies.
 With minimal hassle, investors can take advantage of the market-neutral objective.
 To activate this strategy, you must create the purchase or sale of one call and one put option.
 The highlight of the strategy is creating an equal number of puts and calls with the same strike price and expiration date.
 The two types of straddle positions are: